Constant Overhead Entanglement Distillation via Scrambling

-Quantum entanglement is a fundamental resource for distributed quantum technologies, enabling secure communication~\cite{BB84}, networked computation~\cite{BBC+93,gottesman1999gateteleportation,eisert2000nonlocalgates,nielsen2003MBQC,leung2004MBQC}, and enhanced sensing across quantum devices~\cite{toth2012multipartitemetrology,hyllus2012multipartitemetrology,ZZS18,XZCZ19,guo2020distributedsensing,gottesman2012baseline}.
-However, distributing entangled states between distant parties is challenging due to noise and loss in realistic channels like optical fibers, which degrade entanglement over long distances~\cite{Kim08}.
-This fundamental challenge has motivated the development of procedures that can extract fewer but high fidelity entangled states from multiple copies of noisy entangled states through local operations and classical communication (LOCC); these are known as \textit{entanglement distillation} protocols.
+Quantum entanglement is a fundamental resource for distributed quantum technologies, enabling secure communication~\cite{BB84,Eke91}, networked computation~\cite{BBC+93,gottesman1999gateteleportation,eisert2000nonlocalgates,nielsen2003MBQC,leung2004MBQC}, and enhanced sensing across quantum devices~\cite{toth2012multipartitemetrology,hyllus2012multipartitemetrology,ZZS18,XZCZ19,guo2020distributedsensing,gottesman2012baseline}.
+However, distributing entangled states between distant parties is challenging due to noise and loss, which degrade entanglement over long distances~\cite{Kim08}.
+This has motivated the development of \textit{entanglement distillation} protocols, which extract fewer but high-fidelity entangled states from multiple noisy copies through local operations and classical communication (LOCC).